Kholeka98/Cookie-business-Analysis/README.md

 |Which postcode area buys the most cookies?|	The area with postcode 2000 stands out as the highest purchaser of cookies in our dataset.|

 ## Recommendations
-Please access my PowerPoint presentation, which includes the recommendations for this analysis.
+Please access my PowerPoint [Presentation](https://github.com/Kholeka98/Cookie-business-Analysis/blob/main/Cookie%20Business%20Data%20Analysis.pptx), which includes the recommendations for this analysis.